-Outside the courtroom, Williams' defense attorney, Kerrisa Chelkowski, said he had begun to turn around his life, and showed remorse and 40.4, respectively.
-When the final unofficial results were released Tuesday, it was evident that the county had rolled out its deep, red carpet and prevented any kind of blue wave to invade its borders.
+Outside the courtroom, Williams' defense attorney, Kerrisa Chelkowski, said he had begun to turn around his life, and showed remorse for his crimes.
+Her client has seen the error of his ways and has owned up to what he did, Chelkowski said.